samiMazari/DataScience/Data Analysis with Python/1.Data Wrangling/Overview.md

  - The labs in this course run in JupyterLite environment.
 In JupyterLite, you'll need to download the required file to the local environment and then use the local path as the `CSV_path`.
  - If you are using JupyterLabs or any other Python environment on your local machine, you can also use the URL of the required file directly as the `CSV_path`.

+## 2. Pre-Processing Data in Python :
+Data formatting is critical for making data from various sources consistent and comparable.

+Master the techniques in Python to convert units of measurement, like transforming "city miles per gallon" to "city-liters per 100 kilometers" for ease of comparison and analysis.

+Acquire skills to identify and correct data types in Python, ensuring the data is accurately represented for subsequent statistical analyses.

+Data normalization helps make variables comparable and helps eliminate inherent biases in statistical models.

+You can apply Feature Scaling, Min-Max, and Z-Score to normalize data and apply each technique in Python using pandas’ methods.

+Binning is a method of data pre-processing to improve model accuracy and data visualization.

+Run binning techniques in Python using numpy's "linspace" and pandas' "cut" methods, particularly for numerical variables like "price."

+Utilize histograms to visualize the distribution of binned data and gain insights into feature distributions.

+Statistical models generally require numerical inputs, making it necessary to convert categorical variables like "fuel type" into numerical formats.

+You can implement the one-hot encoding technique in Python using pandas’ get_dummies method to transform categorical variables into a format suitable for machine learning models.